Marketa Vondrousova defeats Ons Jabeur 6-4, 6-4 to win the Wimbledon women's championship

 Vondrousova’s surge to the trophy was hard to envision two weeks ago.

-She was 1-4 in previous appearances at Wimbledon before going 7-0 this fortnight.
+She was 1-4 in previous appearances at Wimbledon, only once making it as far as the second round on its grass courts, before going 7-0 this fortnight.
 A year ago, Vondrousova was unable to even compete at Wimbledon, instead showing up with a cast on her surgically repaired left wrist to cheer on a friend.

 Vondrousova was sidelined from April to October because of that injury and finished 2022 ranked just 99th.